 - White wine.
 I used Sauvignon Blanc but any dry white wine will work.

 - Chicken stock or broth.
-Fish or seafood stock can also be used.
+Vegetable stock, fish or seafood stock can all be used instead.

 - Frozen peas.
 Use fresh, in-season peas if you prefer.